tushartushar/taksidiotis/guide.md

 * Thanasis taverna is one of the most iconic tavernas in Athens, with its trademark dish being kebabs.
 It is a nice place to go after a walk in the center of Athens and enjoy a meal near the Monasthraki Square.
 [click to see location](https://goo.gl/maps/sA1seLsfrNG2)

 * Don't forget to go to "Fetticio" in Glyfada to taste delicious crepes.
 The best crepe on the menu is number 49!
 It only costs 5 euros, and is covered with chocolate, crushed cookie (like a graham cracker), bananas, strawberries, and inside is ice cream. <br />
 This is the crepe called "49" (It is called "49" because it is the number 49 on the menu) <br />
 <img src="https://github.com/tushartushar/taksidiotis/blob/master/Photos/feticcio_49.jpg" width="220" height="200"> <br />
 [You can visit the website here](http://www.feticcio.gr/)

 • In Pireas, the country’s biggest port, 20 minutes from Athens by train, you can taste the best, biggest burger in the whole town.
 People from all the regions of Athens arrive here to taste it.
 So don’t forget to visit Barbeque! http://www.mparmpeekiou.com
+* Agora Restaurant includes great tasty food with unique atmosphere, great service and music.
+Dish not to miss : Salmon Spaghetti with Vodka Sauce. (https://www.agora-restaurant.gr/)

 ## Bars